ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 * v1.1 - <not yet released>
  Installer:
-  - Compatible with Computer Link Software 1.4
+  - NEW: Compatible with Computer Link Software 1.4
-  - New manual step to work around missed reboots
+  - NEW: Possible manual step to work around missed reboots
   - FIX: Some transfer errors were not correctly reported
  Loader:
-  - FIX: the OS could not be upgraded while Ndless was installed
+  - FIX: The OS could not be upgraded while Ndless was installed
  Tools:
-  - Building executables made a little easier.
+  - NEW: Building executables made a little easier.
 See the demo's Makefile and "How do I set up a development environment?" section above.
  Include files:
-  - Added fgets, stdin, stdout, stderr (thanks bsl)
+  - NEW: Added fgets, stdin, stdout, stderr (thanks bsl)
-  -
+  - NEW: Exhaustive key constants (thanks bwang)

 * v1.0 - 2010/02/26
  - The work is now covered by Open Source licenses